Equivariant Elliptic Cohomology and Mapping Stacks

-\end{enumerate} \end{question} \begin{remark} Lemma \ref{lemma:cotangentcomplexmap} provides a positive answer to question $(2)$ in the formal case.
-Indeed, although Lemma \ref{lemma:cotangentcomplexmap} is formulated in the setting where $T$ is an elliptic curve, that plays no role in the proof.
-Thus the conclusions of Lemma \ref{lemma:cotangentcomplexmap} are still valid for general $T$. \end{remark} \begin{remark} It should be possible to extend Proposition \ref{affinization} to the setting where the target $X$ is an algebraic space satisfying suitable properties.
+\begin{remark} It should be possible to extend Proposition \ref{affinization} to the setting where the target $X$ is an algebraic space satisfying suitable properties.
 The key observation should be that, although in general loops are not local for the \'etale topology, they are when the target is a scheme or an algebraic space.
 As this extra generality is not essential for our intended applications, we will not pursue this any further. \end{remark}